 This was also for Andi and me a great finale for 4 intensive weeks in the Soča valley.
 Thanks to action-hungry, energetic and very sympathetic participants!

-About the author: Sebastian, founder and owner of Land Water Adventures and basically satisfied as long as there is enough water and chocolate.
-More about Sebastian is also available here
+Sebastian, founder and owner of Land Water Adventures, and basically content as long as there is water on the stream, enough chocolate and nice people around him.
+There is also more about Sebastian here.